 My Ph.D. has had a direct influence as I learned to apply the learning and discipline of rocket science to health and environmental challenges.
 I believe the focus and passion for problem solving have supported and directed my growth.

 I was involved in research with noise propagation in canyons and air flow in lungs as an undergraduate at NYU.
-At Stanford I worked in a NASA project to develop a non-invasive method to measure the ongoing softening of astronauts’ bones during long duration space missions.
+At Stanford I worked on a NASA project to develop a non-invasive method to measure the ongoing softening of astronauts’ bones during long-duration space missions.

 The initial focus for the Airport Railway in Hong Kong was to minimize noise and vibration impacts for the travelling public and nearby community.
 That grew to a more holistic understanding of the air, water, waste and planning requirements, which was energized when the Mass Transit Railway Corporation decided to list on the local stock index and focus moved to franchise operations in China and Europe.
 This was the start of the full-scale sustainability work in 1998.

 2. As a pioneer in the environmental movement, what are the most significant changes you have seen throughout the years?

 The awareness of environmental issues, their interconnectivity with social challenges and the institutional governance (ESG) are probably the most significant changes.
 The movement has also become global, impacting all age groups.
 Learning and professionalism has become more formalized and specialized, and a new need is growing for sustainability generalists.

 3. As an SDG consultant, what role do sustainable materials play when helping companies achieve their full potential?

 Sustainable materials play a critical role in the movement to a circular economy supporting the SDGs.
 The understanding, development and formalization of the 17 SDGs and 169 targets is pushing us to re-learn how to design and manufacture items that can be repaired, reused and upcycled.
 UBQ plays a critical role in that process.